-Last spring the market experienced mild unseasonable cooling, but from the summer of 2020 on it’s been heating up in San Jose.
+Last year the spring market experienced mild unseasonable cooling, but from the summer of 2020 on it’s been heating up in San Jose.
 Early winter saw a hint of seasonal cooling, but by mid-winter it was heating right back up again!
+Finally, after a hyper-competitive spring, summer 2021 finally experienced some slight market cooling.
 This is shown in the San Jose housing market data below, and I’ve also experienced it in my own real estate practice.

-Something to note, however, is that these charts will not reflect the full effect of the pandemic on the market.
-We have a better view of the impact now that we have a good spread of data to look back on, but it will take a while to see the full picture.
-For now, you can read about Coronavirus’ impact on real estate sales on my other post.
+These charts will not reflect the full effect of the pandemic on the market.
+It will take a while before we see the full picture on how it impacted realty, but for now you can read about the Coronavirus’ impact on real estate sales on my other post.